TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.charset.rst

 .. function:: add_codec(charset, codecname)

-   Add a codec that map characters in the given character set to and from Unicode.
+   Add a codec that map characters in the given character set to and kutoka Unicode.

    *charset* is the canonical name of a character set. *codecname* is the name of a Python codec, as appropriate for the second argument to the :class:`str`'s